tjacovich/ADSDataPipeline/README.md

 file.
 For example, all the data links info read from the file spires/all.links must have a link_type of 'INSPIRE' and a link_sub_type of NA.
-To accomidate these constants each file property dict can include 'extra_values' that are merged with the data for every bibcode as it is read.
-This 'extra_values' field can also hold additional values for the 'property' list.
+To accomidate these constants each file property dict can include 'extra_values' that are merged with the data other for a bibcode.
+This 'extra_values' field also holds additional elements for the 'property' list.

 # Converting Nonbib Data To Protobuf
 The nonbib protobuf sent to master contains only a subset and a